 Tehseen holds a degree in Chemical and Pharmaceutical Science starting her career in the pharmaceutical industry.
 She switched focus to accountancy, qualifying as a Chartered Accountant and has worked in the biotech, voluntary and family office sectors.
 Over the years she has helped establish a number of charitable organisations and assisted them in setting-up their financial reporting and governance procedures.
 Before becoming a Trustee, Tehseen supported the Foundation for a number of years.

-Amy has spent over nine years working with the voluntary sector across education, social care and inclusion.
+Amy has spent over ten years working with the voluntary sector across education, social care and inclusion.
 Her focus has been on programme development and management, from shaping early ideas through to launching and expanding complex projects.
 She has considerable experience working with disadvantaged groups, plus she is a school governor and trustee of a local community centre.

 Erzsébet has 10+ years’ experience in local development.
 Her research and programme involvement has focused on place-making, social housing and energy poverty, social exclusion and education.
 She holds master degrees in Architecture, Design Management and Social Anthropology.

 Judit has 10+ years’ experience in running educational programmes targeting disadvantaged youth.
 She has extensive management experience related to national and European Union grant schemes.
 She holds a BA in Social Sciences and a MA degree in Sociology and Social Anthropology.